mxcl/PromiseKit/Documentation/FAQ.md

 value.
 However the two chains are entirely separate and Swift will prompt you to ensure both have `catch` handlers.

-Probably however you can ignore the catch for one, but be careful in these situations as Swift cannot help you ensure your chains are error handled.
+Probably, however, you can ignore the catch for one, but be careful in these situations as Swift cannot help you ensure your chains are error-handled.

 ```
 promise.then {